Codeception/codeception.github.com/docs/modules/Doctrine2.md

 #### haveInRepository

-Persists record into repository.
+Persists a record into the repository.
 This method creates an entity, and sets its properties directly (via reflection).
-Setters of entity won't be executed, but you can create almost any entity and save it to database.
+Setters of the entity won't be executed, but you can create almost any entity and save it to the database.
 If the entity has a constructor, for optional parameters the default value will be used and for non-optional parameters the given fields (with a matching name) will be passed when calling the constructor before the properties get set directly (via reflection).

-Returns primary key of newly created entity.
-Primary key value is extracted using Reflection API.
+Returns the primary key of the newly created entity.
+The primary key value is extracted using Reflection API.
-If primary key is composite, array of values is returned.
+If the primary key is composite, an array of values is returned.

 {% highlight php %}

-$I->haveInRepository('Entity\User', array('name' => 'davert'));
+$I->haveInRepository(User::class, ['name' => 'davert']);

 {% endhighlight %}

-This method also accepts instances as first argument, which is useful when entity constructor has some arguments:
+This method also accepts instances as first argument, which is useful when the entity constructor has some arguments:

 {% highlight php %}

-$I->haveInRepository(new User($arg), array('name' => 'davert'));
+$I->haveInRepository(new User($arg), ['name' => 'davert']);

 {% endhighlight %}